Productivity¶

 Configuration files¶

 - VectorBT PRO extends configparser to define its own configuration format that lets the user save, introspect, modify, and load back any complex in-house object.
 The main advantages of this format are readability and round-tripping: any object can be encoded and then decoded back without information loss.
 The main features include nested structures, references, parsing of literals, as well as evaluation of arbitrary Python expressions.
-Additionally, you can now create a configuration file for vectorbtpro and put it into the working directory - it will be used to update the default settings whenever the package is imported!
+Additionally, you can now create a configuration file for VBT and put it into the working directory - it will be used to update the default settings whenever the package is imported!

 [plotting]